AI prompts

 | AI apps | [RAG](https://docs.skypilot.co/en/latest/examples/applications/rag.html), [vector databases](https://docs.skypilot.co/en/latest/examples/applications/vector_database.html) (ChromaDB, CLIP) |

-Source files and more examples can be found in [`llm/`](https://github.com/skypilot-org/skypilot/tree/master/llm) and [`examples/`](https://github.com/skypilot-org/skypilot/tree/master/examples).
+Source files can be found in [`llm/`](https://github.com/skypilot-org/skypilot/tree/master/llm) and [`examples/`](https://github.com/skypilot-org/skypilot/tree/master/examples).

 ## More information